runvnc/algofilter/README.md

 To run the example which is set up as default, you will need the `jq` program.
 You can install it on Ubuntu with `sudo apt-get install jq`.
 However, you can use any programs/libraries you want for reading the JSON data.
 This is just an example.

+You can run `cp pipelines_example pipelines` to try the example pipeline.

+## Usage

+The core of the program is just a shell script (`app/watchblocks`) that looks for new blocks and pipes the transactions through each line of the `pipelines` script.
+Once you have followed the installation instructions, and configured your pipelines, you can run it with `./startdaemon`.

 ## Pipeline stages